 Herbaceous, monocarpic perennial.
 Grows as a rosette with upright leaves, persisting for at least one year.
 Flowering stems are stout, hollow, grooved and up to 5’ tall.

 - Invades prairies, oak savannas and fens as well as roadsides, old fields, and pastures.

 - Broad habitat tolerance; grows in dry, mesic, or wet habitats, but it does not grow in shaded areas.

 CAUTION: When sap contacts skin in the presence of sunlight, it can cause severe rashes, blisters, and discoloration of the skin (phytophotodermatitis).
 Wear gloves, long sleeves and long pants when handling.

 Classification in Wisconsin: Restricted

 Species Assessment Groups (SAG) were assembled to recommend a legal classification for each species considered for NR 40.
-The recommendation for wild parsnip was based upon this literature review developed by the department.
+The recommendation for wild parsnip was based upon this literature review [PDF] developed by the department.